KelseyNewman147/MovieNight/README.md

 # MovieNight
-Randomly choose a movie using the Netflix API for your movie night!
+Randomly choose a movie using The Movie Database API for your movie night!